The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: The effect of improvements in Stable Roommates .

 Second, the algorithm checks whether $H'$ admits a stable matching, and if so, computes \emph{any} stable matching $M^\star$ in $H'$ using Irving's algorithm~\cite{Irving-SR}; if no stable matching exists for $H'$, algorithm \algoSR{} stops.
 Now, if $M(p) \preceq'_p M^\star(p)$, then \algoSR{} returns $M'=M^\star$, otherwise proceeds as follows.

-Let $\HH$ be the housing market obtained from $H'$ by deleting all agents in the set $\{a \in N: a \preceq'_q p\}$ from the preference list of $q$ (and vice versa, deleting $q$ from the preference list of these agents).
+Let $\HH$ be the housing market obtained from $H'$ by deleting all agents $\{a \in N: a \preceq'_q p\}$ from the preference list of $q$ (and vice versa, deleting $q$ from the preference list of these agents).
 Notice that in particular this includes the deletion of $p$ as well as of $M(q)$ from the preference list of $q$ (recall that $M(q) \prec'_q p$).

 Let us define $\alpha_0=M(q)$ and $M_0=M \setminus \{q,\alpha_0\}$.
 Notice that $M_0$ is a stable matching in $\HH-\alpha_0$: clearly, any possible blocking pair must contain $q$, but any blocking pair $\{q,a\}$ that is blocking in~$\HH$ would also block $H$ by $M(q) \prec_q a$.
 Observe also that $q$ is unmatched in $M_0$.